Tenney Park: Scenic Secret of the Madison Isthmus

 Row of Trees on Concrete Pier

-At first glance, the park seems like a clone of the James Madison Park just a mile southwest, but Tenney Park has something more to offer: brave duckies.
-Well actually, no. While the courage of the ducks is impressive, and a few allowed me to get pretty close, Tenney Park’s added bonus is its pier.
+At first glance, the park seems very similar to the James Madison Park just a mile southwest, but Tenney Park has something more to offer: the bravest ducks in all of Wisconsin.
+(True story.)
+Oh, and there’s also the matter of its photogenic pier.

-The Tenney Park pier juts out hundreds of feed into Lake Mendota, and it’s just begging to be photographed.
+The Tenney Park pier juts out hundreds of feet into Lake Mendota, and it’s just begging to be photographed.
 Something about the style of its lamp posts, its benches, and its overall sheer concreteness give it a contemplative, reflective quality — almost as if a road was once where the lake now flows, and the lamp posts are still waiting for a car to drive up any day now.
 I walked out to the end of the concrete pier took some contemplative photos from that perspective.
-Whenever I photograph a place, I try to capture its unique character and atmosphere, and I encourage others to do the same.
+Whenever I photograph a place, I try to capture its unique character and atmosphere.

 Curiously enough, the banks of the pier were lined with yellow and violet colored boulders.
 Had these boulders been colored, and if not, what kinds of rocks were these?
 What do you think?
-If have any ideas, feel free to leave a comment.
+If have any ideas, feel free to let me know!

 South Side